Garden Street Academy

+Its campus was located on Garden Street near Mission Creek, adjacent to the Santa Barbara Mission area.
+The campus covered approximately 11 acres (4.5 hectares).

 History

 Garden Street Academy originated in 2002 under the name San Roque School at 3214 Calle Cedro in the San Roque neighborhood of Santa Barbara.
-The location had previously been occupied by a Catholic school of the same name that operated from 1936.
-The new San Roque School was organized as an independent, non-denominational institution, continuing to serve local families after the Catholic school’s closure.
+The site had previously housed a Catholic school of the same name, which operated from 1936.
+The new San Roque School was organized as an independent, non-denominational institution, serving local families following the closure of the Catholic school.

-In 2011, Garden Street Academy relocated its full K–12 program to 2300 Garden Street, a site situated along Mission Creek near the Santa Barbara Mission and the Santa Barbara Museum of Natural History.
-The school operated there until 2021.

-Tuition rates in the late 2010s ranged from approximately $15,000 to $17,000 per year depending on grade level, with financial aid available.
+In 2011, the school relocated its full K–12 program to 2300 Garden Street, a site along Mission Creek near the Santa Barbara Mission and the Santa Barbara Museum of Natural History.
+Garden Street Academy operated at this location until 2021.
+In the late 2010s, annual tuition ranged from approximately $15,000 to $17,000, depending on grade level.
+Financial aid was available.

-Extracurriculars

 Athletics

-Garden Street Academy participated in the Private School Athletic League and maintained small sports teams for both boys and girls.
-The Upper School collaborated with other independent schools to compete in California Interscholastic Federation (CIF) events such as basketball, volleyball, and soccer.
+Garden Street Academy participated in the Private School Athletic League and maintained sports teams for both boys and girls.
+The upper school collaborated with other independent schools to compete in California Interscholastic Federation (CIF) events, including basketball, volleyball, and soccer.